nasa/astrobee/localization/sparse_mapping/build_map.md

 This will delete subsequent images with low movement from that directory to improve mapping performance and accuracy.

+Remove rotation-only movement images:
+    rosrun sparse_mapping remove_rotation_only_images image_directory_name config_path

+Removes rotation only image sequences and optionally saves different movement sequences to different subdirectories.

-This is a non-reversible operation, so it should be invoked on a copy of the images.
+These are non-reversible operations, so they should be invoked on a copy of the images.

-It is important to avoid rotating the bot in place when acquiring images, as then the map could be of poor quality.
-Hence, the robot should have some translation motion (in addition to any rotation) when the data is acquired.
+If possible, the robot should have some translation motion (in addition to any rotation) when the data is acquired.

 ## Building a map